Manhattan Executor Of Estate Lawyers

 In general, there is talk of naming an executor.
 However, it is a good idea to also name an alternate or successor executor in case the first executor does not want to serve.

 In the absence of an alternate executor, several family members or other interested parties may petition the court to assume the executor’s responsibilities.
-But this is not a good idea, as it may result in delays or difficulties in decision making.
+But this is not a good idea, as it may result in delays or difficulties in decision-making.

 When Does The Executor’s Duties Become Effective?

 The executor is named by the deceased person in the will.
-But that doesn’t mean that the executor has authority to act immediately.
+But that doesn’t mean that the executor has the authority to act immediately.

 Here Is The Process: